Skip to content

 • The design field is optional.
 It contains the design options of the CV.
 If you don't provide a design field, RenderCV will use the default design options with the classic theme.

 • The rendercv_settings field is optional.
-It contains the settings of RenderCV (output paths, etc.).
-If you don't provide a rendercv_settings field, RenderCV will use the default settings.
+It contains the settings of RenderCV (output paths, keywords to make bold, etc.).
+If you don't provide a rendercv_settings field, the default settings will be used.

 To maximize your productivity while editing the input YAML file, set up RenderCV's JSON Schema in your IDE.
 It will validate your inputs on the fly and give auto-complete suggestions.